Skip to main content

 Frequently asked questions

-When an account holder with a POD (Payable on Death) designation dies, the named beneficiary can claim the account funds by visiting a City National Bank branch with a certified copy of the death certificate and a valid government-issued photo ID.
-Under WV Code 31A-4-33A, POD accounts bypass the probate process and pass directly to the named beneficiary or beneficiaries surviving at the time of the owner's death.
+When an account holder with a POD (Payable on Death) designation dies, the named beneficiary can claim the funds by visiting a City National Bank branch with a certified copy of the death certificate and a valid government-issued photo ID.
+Under WV Code 31A-4-33A, POD accounts bypass probate and pass directly to the beneficiary or beneficiaries who survive the owner.
+Beneficiary changes must be made in writing and delivered to the bank before the owner's death to be valid.

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), City National Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
-Heirs should contact City National Bank's mortgage department at (800) 896-0769 to request the Successor in Interest documentation package.
+Heirs should contact the mortgage department at (800) 896-0769 to request the Successor in Interest documentation package.
 Once confirmed as a Successor in Interest, heirs can continue making payments, assume the loan, refinance, or pay off the balance.
+On a home equity line, the draw period ends at the borrower's death but the balance is not immediately due for a confirmed Successor in Interest.

 City National WV's Customer Care Center can be reached by phone at 1-888-816-8064 for questions throughout the claims process.